 - Kresge Hall, Room 3-321

-Anna Parkinson is Associate Professor and Director of Graduate Studies in the Department of German, Interim Co-Director of the Critical Theory Cluster, and an affiliate of the Gender and Sexuality Studies Program at Northwestern University.
+Anna Parkinson is Associate Professor in the Department of German, a Core Member of the Critical Theory Program, and an affiliate of the Gender and Sexuality Studies Program and the Jewish Studies Program at Northwestern University.